-The board of directors is soliciting proxies for use at the ACM Research, Inc. 2022 Annual Meeting of Stockholders, or the Annual Meeting.
-You are receiving the enclosed Proxy Statement because you were a holder of Class A or Class B common stock as of 5 p.m., Eastern time, on the record date of May 3, 2022 and therefore are entitled to vote at the Annual Meeting.
+The board of directors is soliciting proxies for use at the ACM Research, Inc. 2023 Annual Meeting of Stockholders.
+You are receiving the enclosed proxy statement because you were a holder of Class A or Class B common stock as of 5 p.m., Eastern time, on the record date of April 18, 2023 and therefore are entitled to vote at the Annual Meeting.

-You may participate in the Annual Meeting, including casting votes and submitting questions, by accessing a live webcast at virtualshareholdermeeting.com/ACMR2022 and then using the 16-digit control number provided on the Notice of Internet Availability of Proxy Materials or proxy card being delivered to the stockholder.
+You may participate in the Annual Meeting, including casting votes and submitting questions, by accessing a live webcast at virtualshareholdermeeting.com/ACMR2023 and then using the 16-digit control number provided on the Notice of Internet Availability of Proxy Materials or proxy card being delivered to you.
 Online check-in to the Annual Meeting will begin at 6:45 a.m., Pacific time, and stockholders are encouraged to allow time to log in to the meeting webcast and test their computer audio system.
 There will be no physical location for the Annual Meeting.

-The Annual Meeting will be held to consider and vote upon the following proposal:
+The Annual Meeting will be held to consider and vote upon the following proposals: